 All the business in the UAE does not come under the Economic Substance Regulation.
 The following are the relevant activities comes under the Economic Substance Regulation in UAE.

 - Banking Business

 - Lease – Finance Business

 - Headquarters Business

 - Intellectual property Business (“IP”)

-If your business entity falls under above-mentioned activities, you might require to advise on Economic Substance Regulation.
-Nex Consultants can cater our services includes.
+If your business entity falls under the abovementioned activities, you might require to advise on Economic Substance Regulation.
+Nex Consultants can cater our services, including.

 - Providing advice on understanding of the new substance requirements applicable in UAE

 - Conducting study and analysis the effect of the economic substance regulations on business